VT-CHCI/Thought-Swap/README.md

 Click on “Facilitator Login” to register yourself as a facilitator.
 Create a username and password in the facilitator login page and click “Register”.
 Enter in an email and click “Register”.

 ### (Optional) Step 9: Create Groups
 You can create groups in the Discussion Groups page.
 Go ahead and click “New Group”.
 You will enter a “Group Name” that can be, for example, CS101.
 Enter a participant number.
 Click “Create”.
 Your group should show up under Discussion Groups.
-Click on the addition symbol to the right of your new group, and the names of your participants will appear.
+Click on the plus sign to the right of your new group and the names of your participants will appear.

 <br>